ashleyh859/newapplefest/design-plan/milestone-1.md

 Goal 3: Easily navigate the sections of the website that can help them plan their event hangout date.

+Goal 4: Easily be able to get any last minute updates abut cancelation of events, or just updates about changes in general.

 ### Existing Site: Design/Sketches
 > Sketch each page of your existing site.
 > **You may not copy your sketches from a previous assignment.**